ehmicky/autoserver/docs/events.md

 module.exports = startEvent;
 ```

+See [here](configuration.md) to learn how to specify the runtime option.

-By default, any file called `api_engine.TYPE.js` (e.g. `api_engine.start.js`)
+By default, files named `api_engine.run.event.TYPE.js`
-in the current directory, or any parent directory, will be used.
+(e.g. `api_engine.run.event.start.js`) will be searched in the current
+directory, or any parent.
 This is the preferred configuration method.

-If an event handler throws an exception, or returns a rejected promise,
-it will be retried several times, with an exponential delay.

 # Logging

 Event payloads can be serialized to JSON, i.e. events can be used for logging
 or monitoring purpose.

+If an event handler throws an exception, or returns a rejected promise,
+it will be retried several times, with an exponential delay.

 # Console